Et-Tell: Early Bronze I

-The earliest settlement phase known at et-Tell, called "Pre-Urban", coincides with the Early Bronze Age I and lasted from about 3200 to 3100 BC.
+The earliest settlement phase known at et-Tell, called "Pre-Urban", coincides with the Early Bronze Age I (EBI) and lasted from about 3200 to 3100 BC.
 In this period, an unfortified village (about 200 m in diameter, large for the EBI) was settled at the site, with accompanying tombs dug in caves on the northeastern slopes of the hill.
-Pottery styles from this period show both indigenous and foreign cultural influences and may signify a mingling of peoples from nearby areas and newcomers emigrating from more distant regions.
+Pottery styles from this period show both indigenous and foreign cultural influences and may signify a mingling of peoples from nearby areas and newcomers immigrating from more distant regions.
 Over time, the foreign elements tended to predominate over indigenous ones.

 About 3100 BC, et-Tell entered the "Urban A" phase.
 A large, well-planned walled city, about 110,000 square metres (~11 ha) in area, was built on the site.
 Some notable buildings from this time include a great acropolis complex consisting of a temple-palace compound, a market and residential area, and four fortified city gates.
 Sometime between 2950 and 2860 BC, the Urban A city was brought to an end by violent destruction.
 Most of the main buildings were burned to the ground; a layer of scorched stones and ash covers the floors of the EBI buildings.

-Early Bronze II
+Early Bronze II (2950/2860–2720 BC)

-Following this destruction, the city was rebuilt and entered into the "Urban B" phase, which coincides with the Early Bronze II period.
+Following this destruction, the city was rebuilt and entered into the "Urban B" phase, which coincides with the Early Bronze II (EBII) period.
 Buildings were repaired and modified, and the fortifications were strengthened.
 Two distinctive new pottery shapes that first appear in this period suggest that new leadership was imposed on the city; these newcomers may also have been responsible for the destruction of the Urban A/EBI settlement.